dreamportdev/Osdev-Notes/04_Userspace/04_System_Calls.md

     return regs;
 }
 ```

-In this case we used the dispatch pattern, but you can do anything you want here.

 ## Using Dedicated Instructions
 On x86_64 there exists a pair of instructions that allow for a "fast supervisor entry/exit".
 The reason these instructions are considered fast is they bypass the whole interrupt procedure.
 Instead, they are essentially a pair of far-jump/far-return instructions, with the far-jump to kernel code using a fixed entry point.